s-arora-1987/sawyer_irl_project/README.md

   3.)
 You are almost ready to run the simulation.
 Double check if you have installed all the required plugins for moveit (esp moveit controllers)

-   - Add this to the end of your ~/.bashrc file:
+   - Run this command on the terminal:

    `export GAZEBO_MODEL_PATH=$HOME/catkin_ws/src/sawyer_irl_project/meshes:$GAZEBO_MODEL_PATH`